igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 process" to regenerate the delay sample and to inform a possible observer of the problem so the measurement can be restarted.

-#### The recovery process
+#### The Recovery Process

-Absent packet loss or reordering, every spin period ends with a delay sample.
-If that does not happen and a spin period terminates without a delay sample, the client waits a further spin period; then, it creates a new delay sample by setting the delay bit to 1 on the first outgoing packet of the subsequent period,
+Absent packet loss or reordering, every spin period ends with a delay sample inside.
+If that does not happen and a spin period terminates without a delay sample inside, the client waits a further spin period; then, it creates a new delay sample by setting the delay bit to 1 on the first outgoing packet of the subsequent period.

 The spin period with all delay bits set to 0 informs observers that there was a problem and delay measurements for this flow should be reset till the next delay sample is received.

-### Reflection phase   {#reflection-phase}
+### Reflection Phase   {#reflection-phase}

 Reflection is the process that enables the bouncing of the delay sample between a client and a server.
 The behavior of the two endpoints